 - Send a copy of your resume to your contact if necessary, so that they can become familiar with your accolades and experience outside of what they already know about you.
 You should also explain what company and position for which you are currently in the process of applying.

 The actual set-up of the page is quite simple.
 The page is merely a list of your references' information in a particular order.
 The preferable order is alphabetical, but with professional contacts listed before personal ones.

 The first six lines of the reference page are composed of the contact information.
 These lines include their name, job title, street address, city, state, zip code, phone number, and email address of their office or place of business.

-The final two lines require more detail than the previous.
+The final two lines require more detail than the previous one.
 The affiliation line describes that person's relationship to you.
 A skill or project that you have worked on with the contact is your chance to show any specialized training accrued or milestone that you have achieved when dealing with this contact.
 Use action verbs to energize the descriptions of your accomplishments.
 Use any keywords the company of the position that you are applying for would be interested in hearing.
 Your resume and cover letter would have already used relevant keywords which you can use here too.
 Attempt to tie in certain words to these two lines to attract the interest of potential employers and appear more qualified for a job.

 - Street Address